cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/ai-first/project-guidelines/_index.md

 # Format of Project

 Plagiarism is of course not permitted.
 It is your responsibility to know what plagiarism is.
-We provide a detailed book about it, you can also do the IU plagiarism test to learn more.
+We provide a detailed description book about it [here](https://laszewski.github.io/publication/las-20-book-markdown/), you can also do the [IU plagiarism test](https://plagiarism.iu.edu/certificationTests/) to learn more.

 All project reports must be provided in github.com as a markdown file.
 All images must be in an images directory.
 You must use proper